thomasple/FeNNol/README.md

 ### Force-field-enhanced Neural Networks optimized library
 FeNNol is a library for building, training and running neural network potentials for molecular simulations.
 It is based on the JAX library and is designed to be fast and flexible.

+### Warning
+FeNNol is in early stages of development: some APIs are subject to change and documentation is still minimal (but should improve soon !).
+This is also a temporary repository for the preprint https://arxiv.org/....
+The library will soon be moved to a more permanent location.

 ## Installation
 You can start with a fresh environment using conda: